All fishing methods have advantages. And all can be improved. That’s our focus.

 - Between 100,000 and 150,000 – Number of tons of pole and line-caught skipjack and yellowfin on the international market annually.

 According to an ISSF-commissioned study, the pole and line method consumes 1,485 liters of fuel to land one ton of tuna.

 - About 2% — Percentage of annual global tuna catch attributable to troll fishing.

 Though data is limited, troll fishing generates minimal bycatch.

 According to an ISSF-commissioned study, the troll fishing method uses 1,107 liters of fuel to land one ton of tunas.

-- Between 30% and 40% – Percentage of catch attributed to gillnets in the Indian Ocean, according to the Indian Ocean Tuna Commission (IOTC) database
+- 4% of global catch, but between 30% and 40% of catch attributed to gillnets in the Indian Ocean, according to the Indian Ocean Tuna Commission (IOTC) database

 While data analysis has proved difficult, a recent study found that bycatch from gillnet fishing is high across all species groups.
 Sharks were especially vulnerable, with gillnets accounting for 64 percent of shark catches recorded by the IOTC.
 Research also indicates that turtle mortality is high because of gillnets operating in the Indian Ocean.